tankh99/tp/docs/DeveloperGuide.md

 * 1a.
 The query has no parameters specified.

     * 1a1.
-CogniCare returns all information about all appointments (returns the entire AppointmentList).
+CogniCare returns all appointments (returns the entire AppointmentList).

   Use case ends.

 * 1b.
-The query has no parameter value specified.
+The query specifies a prefix, but no value, e.g. `querya n/`.

     * 1b1.
 CogniCare shows an error message.

-  Use case ends.

-* 2a.
-The list is empty.

   Use case ends.

 **Use case: Delete a specific appointment**